The longest running dynasty in English history, running from 1154 to 1485.

 Richard's main achievement in his reign was improving conditions in Northern England, where he was pretty popular, too.
 In fact, he generally improved conditions for the lower orders and was loved for it by some, while said actions antagonised the nobility.
 He was killed at the Battle of Bosworth Field in 1485, the last English king to die in battle, and was succeeded by Henry Tudor as Henry VII, who beat him with foreign support (he was a Lancastrian, though several others had better claims).
 Through marriage, Henry VII united York and Lancaster into The House of Tudor.
 The last Plantagenet claimant to the throne was executed in 1499.

 His skeleton was found in 2012—2013 under a car park in Leicester.
 They were verified as his bones by DNA from a descendant of his sisters.
 Contrary to popular belief, he wasn't a hunchback but suffered from a severe form of scoliosis which may have made one of his shoulders higher than the other.
-A facial reconstruction from his skull is shown above.
+A facial reconstruction using his skull was made possible.

 Depictions in fiction

 - The Pillars of the Earth spans the war between Stephen and Matilda and ends in Henry II's reign.